Joyce Laboso full name is Dr. Joyce Cherono Laboso.

 Dr. Joyce Laboso was born on 25th November, 1960 in Sotik, Bomet County, Kenya

-Dr. Joyce Cherono Laboso is the Deputy Speaker of the National Assembly of Kenya and the Member of Parliament for Sotik Constituency.
+Dr. Joyce Cherono Laboso was until 8th August, 2017 the Deputy Speaker of the National Assembly of Kenya and the Member of Parliament for Sotik Constituency.

 Joyce Laboso Education Background

-Joyce Laboso went to Molo Primary Schools for her primary education.
+Joyce Laboso went to Molo Primary School for her primary education.
 Afterwards she joined Kenya High School, Nairobi for her Secondary and A-level education.

 Between 1980 and 1983 she was an undergraduate Student of Kenyatta University pursuing a degree in B. Ed (arts) in French, literature and education.